canonical/microk8s/docs/working.md

         - containerPort: 80
 ```

-### what if MicroK8s runs inside a VM?
+### What if MicroK8s runs inside a VM?

 Often MicroK8s is placed in a VM while the development process takes place on the host machine.
-Is this setup pushing container images to the in-VM registry requires some extra configuration.
+In this setup pushing container images to the in-VM registry requires some extra configuration.

 Let's assume the IP of the VM running MicroK8s is `10.141.241.175`.
-When on host the docker registry is not on `localhost:32000` but on `10.141.241.175:32000`.
+When we are on the host the docker registry is not on `localhost:32000` but on `10.141.241.175:32000`.
 As a result the first thing we need to do is to tag the image we are building on the host with the right registry endpoint:
 ```
 docker build . -t 10.141.241.175:32000/mynginx:registry
 ```

 If we immediately try to push the `mynginx` image we will fail because the local docker does not trust the in-VM registry.
-Here is what happens if we do:
+Here is what happens if we try a push:
 ```
 > docker push  10.141.241.175:32000/mynginx
 The push refers to repository [10.141.241.175:32000/mynginx] Get https://10.141.241.175:32000/v2/: http: server gave HTTP response to HTTPS client
 ```

 We need to be explicit and configure the docker daemon running on the host to trust the in-VM insecure registry.
 To do so we add the registry endpoint in `/etc/docker/daemon.json`: